stasis78/7dtd-mods/README.md

 ### ThreadMasterMod

 Adds recipes for existing items to the game.
 Contains examples of how to require a crafting tool or crafting area for these recipes.

+### KillerRabbits

+Add rabbits that are hostile and will attack you.
+Custom attack sound (lulz)